MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 - (AutomaticUploadBandwidthPercentage) [Limit the sync app upload rate to a percentage of throughput](use-group-policy.md#limit-the-sync-app-upload-rate-to-a-percentage-of-throughput)

-- (BlockExternalListSync) [Prevent users from syncing lists shared from other organizations](/sharepoint/lists-sync-policies#prevent-users-from-syncing-lists-shared-from-other-organizations): This setting controls Lists sync and is listed here for convenience.
+- (BlockExternalListSync) This setting controls Lists sync and is listed here for convenience.
+For more info, see [Prevent users from syncing lists shared from other organizations](/sharepoint/lists-sync-policies#prevent-users-from-syncing-lists-shared-from-other-organizations).

 - (BlockExternalSync) [Prevent users from syncing libraries and folders shared from other organizations](use-group-policy.md#prevent-users-from-syncing-libraries-and-folders-shared-from-other-organizations)